christianoestreich/blog/source/_posts/2013-07-02-grails-plugin-template-override.markdown

 - template
 ---

 Recently in the [Grails Filterpane Plugin][1] I had to figure out a way to allow users to selectively override the bundled template files that were rendered in the filterpane taglib.
-I was able to achieve this through a bit of simple code that may be helpful to plugin authros in the future.
+I was able to achieve this through a bit of simple code that may be helpful to plugin authors in the future.

 <!-- more -->